methodphoto/methodphoto/about.md

 ## Richard Earney

-Richard is an abstract landscape photographer who mostly works in series rather than the individual image.
+Richard is an abstract landscape photographer and a Fellow of the Royal Photographic Society.

-He uses images to represent time, motion, colour, and light in the still image.
+His work primarily unfolds in series rather than standalone images, exploring the interplay of time, motion, color, and light within the still image.

 -   [Exhibitions](#exhibitions)
 -   [Books](#books)